civic media interventions

 "Inspiration is for amateurs — the rest of us just show up and get to work.
 And the belief that things will grow out of the activity itself and that you will — through work — bump into other possibilities and kick open other doors that you would never have dreamt of if you were just sitting around looking for a great "art idea".
 And the belief that process, in a sense, is liberating and that you don't have to reinvent the wheel every day". —Chuck Close

-This app not only makes it easier to create space from devices by using a mutually guaranteed self-protective protocol, but talks to social media platforms to announce to these networks that the user is engaged 'IRL'.
+This app not only makes it easier to create space from devices by using a mutually guaranteed self-protective protocol, but talks to social media platforms to announce to these networks that the user is engaged in real life, or 'IRL' in internet slang.
 These in-person, undistracted engagements earn points and feed into a leaderboard of other app users.

 As a method of making this more of an incentive than disincentive, the app takes sound samples from the time users are logging together.
 These sound samples are used to generate visual snapshots, artistic interpretations of the waveforms.
 Loud rooms or a party would generate an energetic looking digital painting.
 Time in a park with a quiet conversation would reflect this environment visually, too.
 These digital artifacts may be posted to the user's social media accounts to again reinforce their digital persona with their more valuable IRL persona, creating an incentive to share and reinforce others' desire to hang out IRL and share intimate, vulnerable, and/or authentic experiences that are much less likely in a 'second-identity' online scenario.